dstraub/satellite-plugin/README.md

 ![image](img/satellite-config.jpg)

-- with "Configuration Path Pattern" it is possible to limit access for files from config channels
+- with *Configuration Path Pattern* it is possible to limit access for files from config channels (it's a regular Expression)
+- *Root allowed for remote scripts"* controls whether the user aaa may be run remote scripts
-- if SSH is used instead of Satellite Scheduling for executing remote commands, user and password/keyfile for system access
+- if *SSH* is used instead of Satellite Scheduling for executing remote commands, user and password/keyfile for system access

 Push Packages
 -------------